Williams FW36: Competition history

 The car immediately proved to be more competitive than its predecessor, consistently setting the quickest times in preseason testing.
 It was particularly fast in a straight line, thanks in part to the Mercedes power unit and in part to its low-drag design.
 At the first race in Australia, the car proved to be unstable in mixed conditions, but both drivers made it into Q3.
 In the race, Massa was taken out at the first turn but Bottas finished sixth – later promoted to fifth – despite a grid penalty and clipping the wall and cutting a tyre ten laps in.

 Following a string of bad luck (particularly affecting Massa), the cars became more competitive after Canada, and especially in Austria, where they took a surprise 1–2 in qualifying with Massa on pole.
 This upturn in performance continued with Bottas finishing third in Austria, Belgium and Russia and second in Great Britain and Germany, Massa taking third in Italy and Brazil and both drivers scoring Williams's first double podium since the 2005 Monaco Grand Prix in Abu Dhabi.
 The team scored 320 constructors' points in 2014, compared to 5 in 2013, this secured them 3rd in the Constructors' Championship, 104 points ahead of Ferrari.
 The car was arguably the second fastest on the grid towards the end of the season as shown by the 2-3 in Abu Dhabi by Massa and Bottas respectively.

+Sponsorship and livery

+The car sported the Martini Racing livery after securing title sponsorship from Martini & Rossi.
+It became the first Formula One car to wear this livery since the Lotus 80 in 1979.
+However, alcohol laws meant Williams could not use their red Martini stripes in Abu Dhabi, instead using a blue livery.